Aleksandar Čavrić: Slovan Bratislava

+In January 2024, Čavrić joined J1 League club Kashima Antlers on loan for the remainder of the season with an option to buy.
+He scored and assisted on his league debut against Nagoya Grampus, scoring in 47th minute and assisting in the 62nd minute.
+On 20 July 2024, Čavrić suffered a knee and ankle ligament injury against FC Tokyo.

 International career

 Youth career

 Čavrić represented Serbia at the UEFA European Under-19 Championship twice, winning the gold medal in 2013.
 He subsequently went on to play for the Serbia U21s, taking part in both the 2015 and 2017 UEFA European Under-21 Championship, as the team exited in the group stage.

 Senior career

 Following the match against Žalgiris Vilnius in November 2022, it was announced that Čavrić and Slovan began pursuing Slovak citizenship, which would make him eligible to represent Slovakia internationally.
 Later in November ahead of Slovak national team fixtures against Montenegro and Chile, national team manager Francesco Calzona informed that he would consider Čavrić to the national team once he meets eligibility requirements.